Annual Conference: Open to the Public – Making Our Story Heard!

 Are there other associated events with the Conference?

-Stay tuned for information about a series of walking tours offered throughout March and April highlighting Conference themes.
+HDC hosts a series of walking tours offered throughout April highlighting Conference themes.
 This will be a fun way to reconnect with other Conference attendees and to learn more about preservation efforts in our historic city!

 Got other questions?
 We’ve got answers.